-As a trial lawyer, Tony Schoenberg focuses his practice on defending companies and individuals in cases involving complex commercial disputes, alleged trade secret theft and intellectual property infringement, fraud claims, real property disputes, and alleged wrongdoing by corporate directors and officers.
+As a trial lawyer, Tony Schoenberg focuses his practice on representing companies and individuals in cases involving complex commercial disputes, construction matters, alleged trade secret theft and intellectual property infringement, fraud claims and real property disputes.

-In representing some of the most prominent Internet companies, software developers and computer manufacturers, Mr. Schoenberg has developed an approach to litigation that is responsive to each client’s unique needs and goals.
+In representing some of the most prominent solar companies, technology firms and computer manufacturers, Mr. Schoenberg has developed an approach to litigation that is responsive to each client’s unique needs and goals.
 He has tried numerous cases to successful verdicts before juries, judges and arbitrators, and has achieved favorable settlements for his clients.

 Mr. Schoenberg’s recent experience includes: